philipbutcher/philipbutcher.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Philip Butcher"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Philip is in his final year at Vanderbilt University.
+He specializes in product design and rapid prototyping.

 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * BE Mechanical Engineering
+  * Minors:
+    * Business
+    * Digital Fabrication

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:

-* Fused Filament Fabrication (FFF)
+Philip has been building his expertise in all aspects of design ideation, prototyping, and creation.
+These skills include:

+* SolidWorks (DASSAULT SYSTEMES CERTIFIED)
+* MATLAB
-* Stereolithography (SLA)
+* 3D Printing
-* Selective Laser Sintering (SLS)
+* Laser Cutting
-* 3D Inkjet Printing
+* AutoCAD
-* Bioplotting
+* Lathe and Mill
+* Microsoft Office Suite (Word, PowerPoint, Excel)

 ## Press

-The new Digital Fabrication Minor was covered in the [Vanderbilt Hustler](https://vanderbilthustler.com/2022/11/09/digital-fabrication-minor-introduced-for-2022-23-academic-year/).
+A project led by Philip for the Nashville Metropolitan Polic Department was featured in an [article] by the Vanderbilt's Center for Innovation, the Wond'ry (https://www.vanderbilt.edu/the-wondry/2024/02/06/vanderbilt-student-philip-butchers-groundbreaking-drone-technology-revolutionizes-global-law-enforcement/).

 <img src="/assets/img/David_Headshot_web2.jpg" alt="David Florian" style="width:200px;"/>